 ABOUT - "ROCK SUGAR/MISHRI/KALKANDU"

-Rock sugar also known as rock candy or sugar candy, is a natural sweetener obtained by cooling supersaturated sugar solution.
+Rock sugar, also known as rock candy or sugar candy, is a natural sweetener obtained by cooling a supersaturated sugar solution.

-The process is called crystallization and supersaturation.
-The sugar and water are combined then water is slowly evaporated into a gas.
+The process is called crystallisation and supersaturation.
+The sugar and water are combined then the water is slowly evaporated into a gas.
 What is left behind are the sugar crystals.

 APPEARANCE OF ROCK SUGAR/KALKANDU/MISHRI